 My idea to persist the logs:

-, so that even when the containers are removed along with the original copies of their logs, we still have access to their logs for debugging and other purposes. - Configure the filebeat containers to fetch the logs from the dedicated location.
+1. Run a cron job that constantly copies container logs to a dedicated location like /data, so that even when the containers are removed along with the original copies of their logs, we still have access to their logs for debugging and other purposes.

 ℹ️ Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.

-The Elasticsearch configuration is stored in elasticsearch.yml
+The Elasticsearch configuration is stored in elasticsearch.yml.

 You can also specify the options you want to override by setting environment variables inside the Compose file: